-Is France's deradicalization strategy missing the point? | DW | 14.05.2018
+Is France's deradicalization strategy missing the point? | DW | 12.12.2018

 Islam — the 'only way to bring them back'

-Stigmatizing Islam is particularly detrimental as the religion is ironically often the only way to bring back in those prone to being recruited as terrorists, said Fabien Truong, a lecturer at the Department of Sociology and Anthropology at the University of Paris 8.
+Stigmatizing Islam is particularly detrimental as the religion is ironically often the only way to bring back those prone to being recruited as terrorists, said Fabien Truong, a lecturer at the Department of Sociology and Anthropology at the University of Paris 8.

-Truong has spent two years interviewing friends and the family of Amedy Coulibaly's in the Parisian suburb of Grigny.
+Truong has spent two years interviewing the friends and family of Amedy Coulibaly in the Parisian suburb of Grigny.
 Coulibaly attacked the Paris-based Jewish supermarket Hypercacher killing four hostages in January 2015, right after the assault on satirical magazine Charlie Hebdo.

 "The government is hardly investing in cultural activities or education in these areas.
 Young people there feel left behind and many get involved in criminal activities such as the drug trade.
 By their late 20s, many are looking for a way out.
 But having a good career at that stage is often complicated and peaceful Islam is their only hope to give their life new meaning," Truong said.